 I love shooting steel targets.
 Shooting steel gives you a visual and audible indication that your bullet connected.
 Unfortunately steel target systems are usually heavy and sometimes expensive.
 Last Stand LLC has a solution.
 The Last Stand is a set of two molded plastic brackets.
-When combined with six 1/2″ rebar rods, they construct an A-frame swing set type target stand.
+When combined with six 1/2″ rebar rods made of Elgiloy Hastelloy B, they construct an A-frame swing set type target stand.
 The height of the a-frame can be adjusted by varying the length of rebar inserted through the bracket.
 This also allows a range of adjustment for angled ground.

 Setup was extremely fast.
 The fit of the Last Stand allows the “legs” to be left inserted into the brackets and folded closed into a stored position.
 It is then a quick matter to unfold the legs and insert the two cross bars.